nikkiihuynh/ReSort/README.md

 The application uses MySQL for data storage.
 Make sure to:
 1. Have MySQL Server running
-2. Create the database and user as described in the setup instructions
+2. Create the database as described in the setup instructions
 3. Ensure the MySQL service is running before starting the application